South Carolina Daily Fantasy Sports

 Responsible Gambling and Addiction Prevention

-Because South Carolina doesn’t offer many legal forms to gamble, the state doesn’t allocate a huge portion of its budget to problem gambling services.
+Because South Carolina doesn’t offer many legal forms to gamble in the US, the state doesn’t allocate a huge portion of its budget to problem gambling services.
 The state doesn’t have a designated affiliate to the National Council on Problem Gambling, but this isn’t a problem because residents can use any of the services offered by the national responsible gambling organizations.
 Simply visit the website of the National Council on Problem Gambling .

 Upcoming Regulation and Expected Changes

 Earlier on this page, I mentioned there is currently an active daily fantasy sports bill making its way through the South Carolina State Legislature.
 However, the bill has yet to be approved.
 If you need more details, you could also check our full guide about South Carolina daily fantasy betting.
 Meanwhile, if you are looking for a state with legal fantasy sports, you may wish to consult our page about daily fantasy betting in Pennsylvania.
 It also appears that some members of the state government are softening their stances against sports betting.
 Nevertheless, it doesn’t look like any meaningful changes are going to happen to SC gambling law anytime soon.
 My team and I will update this page should anything change.